 Mattresses come in seven sizes, but most adults really only decide between two: a Queen or a King.
 When you are ready to buy a new mattress, it is also time to make this decision again.
 You don’t need to automatically buy the same size you have now!

-If you are wondering how to choose between a King and Queen mattress, we have the information that can make this decision easier for you.
-Although Queen size mattresses are the most popular option right now, King size mattresses aren’t too far behind.
+If you are wondering how to choose between a King and Queen mattress or even between a Queen and a Full mattress, we have the information that can make this decision easier for you.
+Although Queen size mattresses are the most popular option right now as highlighted in our recent Queen mattress article here, King size mattresses aren’t too far behind.
 In fact, we regularly see people upgrade to a King size when they buy their new mattress.
 Because both options offer space and comfort, for couples and single sleepers, it’s worth giving this choice just as much thought as the decision on which mattress to buy.

 What’s the Difference?